Joint Optical-HI mock catalogues and prospects for upcoming HI surveys: Introduction

-In our current work, we generate joint mock catalogs and explore their use for predicting expected outcomes such as direct detections and stacking significance for average \HI mass in SKA precursor surveys.
+In our current work, we generate joint mock catalogues and explore their use for predicting expected outcomes such as direct detections and stacking significance for average \HI mass in SKA precursor surveys.
 Unlike conventional approaches to creating mocks, our method is distinct in its simplicity, as it does not rely on dark matter simulations (N-body simulations) as the starting point.
 We adopt this approach because relying on the full halo distribution would necessitate abundance matching, which can be an unreliable assumption in some situations~\citep{Zentner_2014,Campbell_2018}.
 Our method is computationally efficient and offers quick ways to explore detection prospects and galaxy evolution.
-Our mock catalogs account for most of the aspects of actual observations except clustering.
+Our mock catalogues account for most of the aspects of actual observations except clustering.
 This does not affect our predictions as long as we target larger surveys: MIGHTEE-HI, LADUMA and WALLABY.
-We also assign optical colours and luminosities to the sources in the mock catalogs using a simple, novel, and observation-inspired approach.
+We also assign optical colours and luminosities to the sources in the mock catalogues using a simple, novel, and observation-inspired approach.
 Incorporating optical properties significantly enhances their potential for investigating galaxy evolution and connecting multi-wavelength properties of galaxies~\citep[e.g.,][]{Dutta_2020, Dutta_2021, Li_2022, Lu_2024}.
-Mock observables in our catalogs: the number of direct detections and average stacked \HI mass can be used to estimate the \HIMF accurately using Bayesian analysis.
+Mock observables in our catalogues: the number of direct detections and average stacked \HI mass can be used to estimate the \HIMF accurately using Bayesian analysis.
 We demonstrate that combining stacking measurements with direct detection puts stronger constraints on the \HI mass function, especially at higher redshifts.
+Although we adopt standard techniques for stacking and constraining the \HIMF parameters, this work explore three new aspects: (i) for the first time, we introduce a novel approach (see \Sref{ssec:alfalfa_mock}) for constructing joint optical–\HI catalogues based on local observations, by estimating pixel-wise \HIMFs across the colour–magnitude plane.
+The resulting joint catalogue provides a framework for evaluating the potential of upcoming and ongoing surveys to measure the optical-\HI properties at the expected significance. (ii) a quantitative stacking analysis across colour-magnitude bins and (iii) for the first time, we also investigate the joint constraints on \HIMF recovery by combining direct detections and \HI-stacking in upcoming and ongoing surveys.